algorandfoundation/puya/docs/lg-storage.md

         return self.box_a.value[4] == arc4.UInt32(2)
 ```

 `BoxMap` is similar to the `Box` type, but allows for grouping a set of boxes with a common key and content type.
-A `key_prefix` can optionally be provided.
+A custom `key_prefix` can optionally be provided, with the default being to use the variable name as the prefix.
 The key can be a `Bytes` value, or anything that can be converted to `Bytes`.
 The final box name is the combination of `key_prefix + key`.

 ```python